sakapon/Build-Release/docs/Specification.md

 # Specification
 The following tools are contained:
 - [**Initial Set**](#initial-set)
+  - For the .NET Framework project format
+  - For the .NET Core project format
 - [**Version 1up**](#version-1up)
+  - For the .NET Framework project format
+  - For the .NET Core project format
 - [**Zip Release**](#zip-release)
+  - For the .NET Framework project format
+  - For the .NET Core project format
 - [**NuGet Packup**](#nuget-packup)
+  - For the .NET Core project format

 ## Initial Set
 The PowerShell script to add commonly used initial settings to the project.
-- For the .NET Framework project format
-- For the .NET Core project format

 ### Specification
 - Add the setting for the assembly version